Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Introduction

 To this end, there are several recent research works proposing the diffusion models equipped with safety mechanisms, e.g. Stable Diffusion with negative prompts \cite{rombach2022high}, SLD \cite{schramowski2023safe}, and ESD \cite{gandikota2023erasing}, which either restrict the text embedding space during inference or finetune the model for attempting to prevent the model from generating copyrighted or inappropriate images.
 Although these safety mechanisms are shown to be partially effective according to their evaluation schemes, there are already studies that demonstrate their potential flaws.
-For example, \cite{rando2022red} has found that the state-of-the-art Stable Diffusion model equipped with NSFW safety filter \cite{rombach2022high} will still generate sexual content if users give the text prompt \textit{"A photo of a billboard above a street showing a naked man in an explicit position"}.
+For example, \citet{rando2022red} has found that the state-of-the-art Stable Diffusion model equipped with NSFW safety filter \cite{rombach2022high} will still generate sexual content if users give the text prompt \textit{"A photo of a billboard above a street showing a naked man in an explicit position"}.
 However, these problematic prompts are discovered manually and thus are hard to scale.
 Here hence comes an urgent need for developing an automated and scalable red-teaming tool for developers to systematically inspect the model safety and reliability before deployment.

-On the other hand, as the rapid increase of size (e.g. even growing up to billions of parameters) for recent T2I diffusion models \cite{ramesh2022hierarchical, rombach2022high, ramesh2021zero, saharia2022photorealistic}, model finetuning becomes extremely expensive and infeasible upon limited computation resources while building the red-teaming tool.
-As a result, in this work, we utilize prompt engineering \cite{brown2020language, li2019unified, cui2021template, petroni2019language, jiang2020can, lester2021power, shin2021constrained, schick2020few} as our basis for developing the red-teaming technique, which achieves comparable performance to traditional approaches of finetuning heavy models but with the advantage of learning only a minimal number of prompts.
+On the other hand, as the rapid increase of size (e.g. even up to billions of parameters) for recent T2I diffusion models \cite{ramesh2022hierarchical, rombach2022high, ramesh2021zero, saharia2022photorealistic}, model finetuning becomes extremely expensive and infeasible upon limited computation resources while building the red-teaming tool.
+As a result, in this work, we utilize prompt engineering \cite{brown2020language, li2019unified, cui2021template, petroni2019language, jiang2020can, lester2021power, shin2021constrained, schick2020few} as our basis for developing the red-teaming technique, which achieves comparable performance to traditional approaches of finetuning heavy models but only needs to learn small amount of parameters.

-Overall, we propose a \textbf{Prompting4Debugging (P4D)} framework to help debugging/red-teaming the T2I diffusion models equipped with safety mechanisms via utilizing prompt engineering techniques as well as leveraging an unconstrained diffusion model to automatically and efficiently find the problematic prompts that would lead to inappropriate content.
-Moreover, the problematic prompts discovered by our P4D testing tool can be used for understanding model misbehavior and as important references for follow-up works to construct stronger safe mechanisms.
-The illustration of our proposed P4D is provided in Figure~\ref{fig:teaser_figure}.
-Our main contributions of this work are summarized as follows.